Jolt1/temp_table/README.md

  <hr>

-This tool's functioanlity for reading the spreadsheets is based on the PHP Excel Repo (I know its deprecated but i already have this working so i'm using it.) https://github.com/PHPOffice/PHPExcel
+This tool's functionality for reading the spreadsheets is based on the PHP Excel Repo (I know its deprecated but i already have this working so i'm using it.) https://github.com/PHPOffice/PHPExcel